 FISHER: I don't know.
 Rachel?

 MARTIN: Yeah.
-I think maybe come of his shell.
+I think maybe come out of his shell.

 FISHER: Oh, Shelley.
 OK.